San Francisco, Quezon

 It was formerly called Bondo from its establishment as a town from 1938 to 1940, and Aurora from 1940 to 1967.

 Etymology

 The name of the town was derived from Spanish for Saint Francis of Assisi.
 It was formerly known as Bondo (from the Tagalog word bundok, meaning "mountain"), and later renamed as Aurora (after First Lady Aurora Quezon).

 History

 The origins of the municipality of San Francisco, formerly known as Barrio Bondo, are unclear prior to the arrival of the Spaniards in 1521.
 It was a forested, mountainous area with early Chinese influences, evidenced by artifacts from the Ming and Sung dynasties found along its shores.
 In 1784, Barrio Bondo was established under leaders Juan de Torres, Manuel Cuyo, and Gregorio Palacio.
 Frequent Moro pirate raids forced villagers to relocate to higher ground at Sitio Kampana for protection.

-In 1898, Barrio Bondo briefly became the independent municipality of San Emilio, but financial constraints led it to revert back to being part of Mulanay by 1904.
+In 1898, Barrio Bondo briefly became the independent municipality of San Emilio, but financial constraints led it to revert to being part of Mulanay by 1904.